GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 <br>

 The feature importance of the random forest reveals that the previous day's rain and temperature are the most significant factors in determining if it will rain on a given day.
-We could discard some of the other features that are not important to see if we can improve our generalization error.
+We could discard some of the other features that are not important to see if we can improve our generalization error, but the model result is satisfying for this exercise.

 ![png](./output15.png)